Training - Becoming an EMT

 What is an EMT?

 An EMT is an Emergency Medical Technician that responds to the scene of an emergency to provide emergency medical assessment and care.
 EMTs are trained to various levels of maintaining the ABCs of a patient: Airway, Breathing, and Circulation.
-An EMT-Basic can perform Basic Life Support (BLS) procedures including cardiopulmonary resuscitation (CPR), Automated External Defibrillation, mechanical ventilation using a bag-valve mask, placement of airway adjuncts such as oropharyngeal and nasopharyngeal airways, splinting (including spinal immobilization and traction splints), and suctioning.
-In addition, EMT-Bs are trained to assist patients with administration of their own prescribed nitroglycerin, metered-dose inhalers such as albuterol, and epinephrine auto injectors such as the EpiPen.
-EMT-Intermediates and Paramedics are further trained in life support procedures and are classified as Advanced Life Support (ALS).
+An EMT can perform Basic Life Support (BLS) procedures including cardiopulmonary resuscitation (CPR), Automated External Defibrillation, mechanical ventilation using a bag-valve mask, placement of airway adjuncts such as oropharyngeal and nasopharyngeal airways, splinting (including spinal immobilization and traction splints), and suctioning.
+In addition, EMTs are trained to assist patients with administration of their own prescribed nitroglycerin, metered-dose inhalers such as albuterol, and epinephrine auto injectors such as the EpiPen.
+Advanced EMTs and Paramedics are further trained in life support procedures and are classified as Advanced Life Support (ALS).